-Travis Beausoleil is entering his sixth season as head baseball coach at Mitchell College in 2016-17.
-In his short time at the helm of the program he has posted 117 victories, won three of New England Collegiate Conference Championships and has thrice brought the Mariners to the NCAA Championship.
+Travis Beausoleil is entering his eighth season as head baseball coach at Mitchell College in 2018-19.
+During his tenure he has posted 177 victories, won four New England Collegiate Conference Championships and guided the Mariners to four NCAA Championship Regional appearances.

-Beausoleil led Mitchell to another successful season (28-11) in 2016 that culminated in a third straight NECC Championship.
-The Mariners made their fourth NCAA appearance and won a regional game for the second time in three years, defeating host Eastern Connecticut State University by a 3-2 final.
+The 2016 season (28-11 overall) culminated in a third straight NECC Championship for Beausoleil and the program.
+The Mariners made their fourth NCAA appearance and won a regional game against host Eastern Connecticut State University by a 3-2 final.
 A total of seven players earned conference recognition while two received regional recognition.

 In 2014 Beausoleil led the Mariners to a breakout season that included a then school record 24 wins, a NECC Championship and the program's first-ever victory in the NCAA Championship.
 Mitchell tied for first place in the NECC regular season with a 12-6 record and powered past Becker College in the tournament to claim the league title.
 In the NCAA Championship, eighth-seeded Mitchell produced the upset of the New England Regionals with a 4-3 win over top-seeded Eastern Connecticut State University in 11 innings.
 The win was also the school's first in any NCAA postseason setting.

 In 2013, Mitchell enjoyed a winning season that included a 15-3 record in NECC play.
 Mitchell tied for first place in the regular season standings and advanced to the title round of the NECC Championship, falling one win shy of earning a NCAA berth.
 Beausoleil's squad also received a berth into the ECAC Division III New England Championship for the first time in program history.